 Source: MacLaren R, et al. Clinical and economic outcomes of involving pharmacists in the direct care of critically ill patients with infections.
 Crit Care Med 2008;36:3184-3189.

-In 2004, Maclaren et al conducted a survey of us hospitals with ICUs to assess the prevalence and use of dedicated ICU clinical pharmacists.1 That survey indicated that 62% of hospitals had clinical pharmacists with at least a portion of their full-time equivalent position specifically dedicated to direct involvement in patient care in the ICU rather than drug dispensing and other more traditional pharmacist roles.
-For the current paper, MacLaren et al used the results of that survey, along with ICD-9 diagnostic data, mortality, lengths of stay, total charges, drug charges, and laboratory charges obtained from the Expanded Modified Medicare Provider Analysis and Review (MEDPAR-Hospital-National) for the year 2004, to examine associations between having an ICU clinical pharmacist and those variables for three categories of ICU infections: nosocomial-acquired infections, community-acquired infections, and sepsis.
+In 2004, the authors of this study conducted a survey of U.S. hospitals with ICUs to assess the prevalence and use of dedicated ICU clinical pharmacists.1 That survey indicated that 62% of hospitals had clinical pharmacists with at least a portion of their full-time equivalent position specifically dedicated to direct involvement in patient care in the ICU rather than drug dispensing and other more traditional pharmacist roles.
+For the current paper, the authors used the results of that survey, along with ICD-9 diagnostic data, mortality, lengths of stay, total charges, drug charges, and laboratory charges obtained from the Expanded Modified Medicare Provider Analysis and Review (MEDPAR-Hospital-National) for the year 2004, to examine associations between having an ICU clinical pharmacist and those variables for 3 categories of ICU infections: nosocomial-acquired infections, community-acquired infections, and sepsis.

-ICU lengths of stay were longer in hospitals without ICU pharmacists, by 7.9% (14,248 extra days), 5.9% (2855 extra days), and 8.1% (19,215 extra days) for the three infection categories, respectively (all differences significant; at least p = 0.03).
-ICUs that did not have dedicated clinical pharmacists had greater total Medicare billings: by 12% for nosocomial infections, by 11.9% for community-acquired infections, and by 12.9% for sepsis (all, p < 0.001).
+ICU lengths of stay were longer in hospitals without ICU pharmacists, by 7.9% (14,248 extra days), 5.9% (2855 extra days), and 8.1% (19,215 extra days), for the 3 infection categories, respectively (all differences significant; at least P = 0.03).
+ICUs that did not have dedicated clinical pharmacists had greater total Medicare billings: by 12% for nosocomial infections, by 11.9% for community-acquired infections, and by 12.9% for sepsis (all, P < 0.001).
 Differences for Medicare drug and laboratory charges were similar.
-MacLaren et al conclude that, if these results "were extrapolated to all 933,638 Medicare patients in an ICU with the studied infections, the involvement of a clinical pharmacist could save 7409 patient lives, 390,921 ICU days, and $4,168,278,242 in total charges."
+The authors conclude that, if these results "were extrapolated to all 933,638 Medicare patients in an ICU with the studied infections, the involvement of a clinical pharmacist could save 7409 patient lives, 390,921 ICU days, and $4,168,278,242 in total charges."

-This study has some important limitations, the most important of which, in my opinion, relates to the 2004 survey1 from which the participating institutions for the present investigation were selected.
-In that survey, only 382 (11.8%) of 3,238 US hospitals with ICUs (1034 ICUs) responded, and these institutions had some potentially relevant differences from the non-responding hospitals.
+This study has some important limitations, the most important of which in my opinion relates to the 2004 survey1 from which the participating institutions for the present investigation were selected.
+In that survey, only 382 (11.8%) of 3238 U.S. hospitals with ICUs (1034 ICUs) responded, and these institutions had some potentially relevant differences from the non-responding hospitals.
 Compared to the 88% of institutions that did not respond to the survey, more responding hospitals were not-for-profit, non-governmental hospitals, and fewer were in all the other categories (government, for-profit, and so on).
 In the responding hospitals, 52% of the ICUs were open (patient managed by private non-intensivist attending), 28% were transitional (patient co-managed by private attending and intensivist), and 20% were closed (patient managed by intensivist).
-Thus, whether the present study's results apply to a particular practice environment is unclear, and extrapolating the findings to include all US hospitals in 2009 and especially MacLaren et al's generalizations about lives and money saved seems pretty dubious.
+Thus, whether the present study's results apply to a particular practice environment is unclear, and extrapolating the findings to include all U.S. hospitals in 2009 — and especially the authors' generalizations about lives and money saved — seems pretty dubious.